viascom/github-maintenance-action/README.md

-# Github-Maintenance-Action
+# GitHub Maintenance Action

-Github Maintenance Action is a GitHub Action designed for automated housekeeping of your GitHub repositories.
+GitHub Maintenance Action is a GitHub Action designed for automated housekeeping of your GitHub repositories.
 It offers configurable maintenance tasks such as deleting workflow runs, logs, and artifacts.
 The action is highly flexible, allowing users to specify what to clean and when aligning with individual project needs.